ZephyrSai/visitor_counting_yolo/Readme.md

 For issues and questions:
 1. Check the troubleshooting section
-2. Review closed issues on GitHub
+2. Review example configurations
-3. Open a new issue with details
+3. Open an issue with:
+   - Camera configuration used
+   - Error messages
+   - GPU/System specifications

 ---

-**Note:** Always ensure you have permission to monitor areas with cameras and comply with local privacy laws.
+**Note:** Always ensure you have permission to monitor areas with cameras and comply with local privacy laws and regulations.